The second meeting of the New Jersey Cannabis Regulatory Commission (CRC) was held, focusing on third-party cannabis lab testing regulations.

 Zach K said also said there was an issue of air conditioning fluid into the plants at Harmony.

-“We should issue the micro license very, very quickly,” said Justin Alpert, arguing it would give them a leg up on their larger competitors.
+“We should issue the micro license very, very quickly,” said Justin Alpert.
+He argued it would give them a leg up on their larger competitors.

 “Please give consideration to the locals who are applying for licenses,” said an individual called Seth.